-We find some industrial farming but this is by no means everywhere.
-Near villages there are often people tending their land and the countryside around here feels alive.
+We find industrial farming but this is by no means everywhere as near the villages there are neary always people tending their land and this makes the countryside around here feel alive.

-Chris is providing supporting us this trip and he does so today by collecting us from Dumbrava de Jos.
+Chris is supporting us on this trip and he does so today by collecting us from Dumbrava de Jos.

 Action next morning in Albuleşti as a foal learns the ropes.

 Memorial crosses line the wells in Albuleşti village.

 This was interesting too, the derelict shell of an old wooden church.

 We lose height after Albuleşti as we see a disadvantage of dirt roads, they become impassable in bad weather.

 We then change Comune as we leave Dumbrava and enter Argetoaia.